PranavSetlur/Cricket_Content_Recommendation_System/README.md

 # Cricket Article Recommendations System

 This system provides recommendations for cricket-related articles based on user input and allows searching through a comprehensive database of articles.
+You can find the app here - https://psetlur6.pythonanywhere.com/

 ## Setup Instructions